vEnhance/1802/src/flux.typ

 You should imagine the surface $cal(S)$ as some membrane in the water;
 then the flux measures the rate at which water moves through it.

-The thing that you have to pay attention for flux is the notion of "direction".
+To make this picture complete, I need to tell you about orientation.
-Remember, back when we had work integrals, we distinguished between a "start" point and a "stop" point for the curve $cal(C)$, which made sense.
+Remember, back when we had work integrals, a curve $cal(C)$ wasn't just a bunch of points;
-For surface $cal(S)$, the usual way this is discussed is in terms of a _normal_ vector: one chooses a direction to distinguish inside vs outside, and points all the normal vectors one way.

-#todo[draw a figure]

-#digression[
-  In 2D flux, we had a notion of "outside" vs "inside" even for curves $cal(C)$ that weren't closed, because we had a notion of $90 degree$ clockwise vs $90 degree$ counterclockwise.
-  We don't have this in 3D space, sadly, which is why normal vectors keep showing up.
+we also had to tell you which point was the "start" and which one was the "stop".
+In other words, work integrals operate on a curve with a _direction_.

+Something similar happens with flux integrals over surfaces: in addition to the actual points, we need to specify an _orientation_.
+To be more precise, at every point $P$ of the surface $cal(S)$, the cross product from our parametrization could point in one of two opposite directions.
+#definition(title: [Definition of orienting a surface])[
+  To _orient_ the surface $cal(S)$ is to specify, at each point, which way you want the cross product of your parametrization to point.
 ]

+Algebraically, this corresponds to choosing the _order of $u$ and $v$_;
-In particular, _the order of $u$ and $v$ matter_; if you flip the order of the two parameters it will negate the entire cross product:
+as if you flip the order of the two parameters it will negate the entire cross product:
 $ ((partial bf(r))/(partial u) times (partial bf(r))/(partial v))
   = - ((partial bf(r))/(partial v) times (partial bf(r))/(partial u)). $
 Hence the flux will get negated too.
 This sign issue is super disorienting because it wasn't present for work, where "start to stop" was pretty easy to think about.

-#todo[draw a picture]
+#todo[this really needs a picture]

+I should probably give an example so this isn't so abstract.
+#example(title: [Example: Orienting a sphere])[
+  Let's consider the sphere $x^2 + y^2 + z^2 = 1$ with $z > 0$.
+  For each point $P$ on the sphere, the normal vector to the sphere at $P$ either points straight towards the center of from $P$, or away from the center of $P$.

+  What does this correspond to algebraically?
+  We consider two possible ways to parametrize the sphere that differ only in the order.

+  - Let's imagine we used a spherical parametrization of the hemisphere as
+    $ bf(r)(phi, theta) = (sin phi cos theta, sin phi sin theta, cos phi) $ where $0 <= phi <= pi$ and $0 <= theta <= 2 pi$.
+    If we grinded out the cross product, you would find that (see @sec-magic-cross-prod to see this written out)
+    $ (partial bf(r)) / (partial phi) times (partial bf(r)) / (partial theta)
+      = sin phi dot (sin phi cos theta, sin phi sin theta, cos phi) = sin phi dot bf(r)(phi, theta). $
+    At each point $P = bf(r)(phi, theta) = (sin phi cos theta, sin phi sin theta, cos phi)$ of the sphere, this points outwards (since $sin phi >= 0$), so this would be a parametrization of the sphere with all the cross products pointing out.

+  - But what if we had flipped the order of $phi$ and $theta$?
+    That is, suppose we used
+    $ bf(r)(theta, phi) = (sin phi cos theta, sin phi sin theta, cos phi) $ where $0 <= phi <= pi$ and $0 <= theta <= 2 pi$ instead.
+    Then the cross product will get negated:
+    $ (partial bf(r)) / (partial theta) times (partial bf(r)) / (partial phi)
+      = -sin phi dot (sin phi cos theta, sin phi sin theta, cos phi) = -sin phi dot bf(r)(phi, theta). $
+    And now at every point, the cross product points inside the sphere instead!

+  So which one of these orientations is "correct"?
+Well, that's why a convention is needed.
+  It's just like when we computed work or flux integrals of circles in 2D, we had to say "counterclockwise" or "clockwise".
+  For this sphere we have to say "outwards" or "inwards" or something like that so that whoever is computing the flux integral knows which way to take the cross product.
+]

+#digression(title: [Digression: Comparison to 2D flux])[
+  In 2D flux, we had a notion of "outside" vs "inside" even for curves $cal(C)$ that weren't closed, because we had a notion of $90 degree$ clockwise vs $90 degree$ counterclockwise.
+  We don't have this in 3D space, sadly, which is why we resort to normal vectors instead.
+]

 == [TEXT] Visualizing flux integrals via dot products